 So we encourage you to analyze and ask yourself:

-What can you do to get more sales calls to convert?
+What can you do to get more leads to convert?

 But you might not be ready yet for an outbound process.
 This could be because you don’t have an in-house sales representative, or perhaps you’re a startup and can’t partner up with a lead generation agency just yet.